 Other potential Florida online sportsbooks

 In addition to online sportsbooks, there is the potential for a lot of retail sportsbooks that will be coming to Florida.
-There are currently seven Native American Casinos that will be atop the list for retail sports betting, and over two dozen “racinos” that will likely be offering wagers on sports.
-In addition to the casinos and racinos, Florida could allow sports betting at professional sports venues, including NHL, NBA, PGA, NFL and NASCAR stadiums.
+There are currently seven Native American Casinos that will be atop the list for retail sports betting, and several “racinos” that will possibly be offering wagers on sports.
+In addition to the casinos and racinos, Florida could allow sports betting at professional sports venues, including NHL, NBA, PGA, NFL and NASCAR facilities.

 |Casino||Location||Sports Betting Eligible|

 |Seminole Casino Coconut Creek||Coconut Creek||Yes|